ibm-cloud-docs/openwhisk/openwhisk_weather.md

 Creating a package binding with the `username` and `password` values is suggested.
 This way, you don't need to specify the credentials every time you invoke the actions in the package.

-## Setting up the Weather package in Bluemix
+## Setting up the Weather package in {{site.data.keyword.Bluemix}}

-If you're using OpenWhisk from Bluemix, OpenWhisk automatically creates package bindings for your Bluemix Weather service instances.
+If you're using OpenWhisk from {{site.data.keyword.Bluemix_notm}}, OpenWhisk automatically creates package bindings for your {{site.data.keyword.Bluemix_notm}} Weather service instances.

-1. Create a Weather Company Data service instance in your Bluemix [dashboard](http://console.ng.Bluemix.net).
+1. Create a Weather Company Data service instance in your {{site.data.keyword.Bluemix_notm}} [dashboard](http://console.ng.Bluemix.net).

-  Be sure to remember the name of the service instance and the Bluemix organization and space you're in.
+  Be sure to remember the name of the service instance and the {{site.data.keyword.Bluemix_notm}} organization and space you're in.

 2. Refresh the packages in your namespace.
 The refresh automatically creates a package binding for the Weather Company Data service instance that you created.